Hutton Inquiry: The report

 There was considerable speculation in the media that the report had been deliberately written to clear the government, a claim disputed by Lord Hutton at a later press conference.
 Many people remain convinced that this was the case.
 Suggestions of whitewash were supported by Hutton's careful choice of language at certain points in the report.
 For example, he argued that the use of the phrase "sexed up" by Gilligan would have been taken by the general public to indicate an outright lie rather than mere exaggeration, and thus the claim was untrue.

 Aftermath of publication

 It was because of the report's criticism of his actions that Gavyn Davies resigned on the day of publication, 28 January 2004.
 Reporters from rival news organisation ITN described the day of publication as "one of the worst in the BBC's history".
-Greg Dyke, the director-general, resigned two days after the publication of the report, following a meeting of BBC Governors where it is reported he only retained the support of one-third of the board.
-However, after announcing his resignation, Dyke stated:
+Two days after the publication of the report, at a meeting of BBC Governors where it is reported he only retained the support of one-third of the board Greg Dyke, the director-general, initially offered his resignation before withdrawing the offer.
+The Board of Govenors then fired Dyke after which he unsuccessfully demanded his job back.
+However he publicly announced that he had resigned.
+Dyke stated: